sgovindrana/deployment-configurations/README.md

 The **Frontend** component is built using **Angular**, **TypeScript** & **JavaScript** providing an interactive user interface for:

-- Browsing restaurants and menus.
+- Browse restaurants and view menus to explore food options.
-- Placing and tracking orders.
+- Add multiple items to the food catalogue cart for easy order management.
-- Managing user profiles and payment methods.
+- Place an order and receive a successful order confirmation dialogue upon completion.

 ### Backend

 The **Backend** consists of several **Microservices** developed using **Java Spring Boot**, including:

 - **Food Catalogue Service**: Manages food items and restaurant information.
-- **Order Service**: Handles order placements, status updates, and delivery tracking.
+- **Order Service**: Handles order placements, status updates, save order in MongoDB.
 - **User Service**: Manages user profiles, authentication, and authorization.
-- **Restaurant Listing Service**: Manages restaurant data, including listing details and search functionality.
+- **Restaurant Listing Service**: Manages restaurant data, including listing details.

 ### Microservices & Deployment

 The application is designed with **Microservices Architecture** and deployed on **AWS Kubernetes (EKS)**, ensuring scalability and high availability.